 These changes include:

-- the release of adrenalin and other stress hormones
+- Release of adrenalin and dopamine.

-- increased heart rate and blood pressure
+- Increased heart rate and blood pressure.

-- increased blood flow to the peripheral muscles (such as in the arms and legs).
+- Increased blood flow to the peripheral muscles (such as in the arms and legs).

-Effects of amphetamines
+Short-term effects of amphetamines

 Some of the immediate effects of amphetamines include:

-- a burst of energy, making the user talkative, restless and excited
+- a burst of energy – making the user talkative, restless and excited

 - accelerated heart rate and breathing